CalCOFI/rCRUX/README.md

 2. You downloaded and built a blast database from ncbi fasta files but did not specify -parse_seqids

 The nt database is **~242 GB** (as of 8/31/22) and can take several hours (overnight) to build.
-Loss of internet connection can lead to partially downloaded files and blastn errors (see above). rCRUX can access and successfully build metabarcode references using databases stored on external drives.
+Loss of internet connection can lead to partially downloaded files and blastn errors (see above).

 ### Taxonomizr

 rCRUX uses the [taxonomizr](https://cran.r-project.org/web/packages/taxonomizr/vignettes/usage.html) package for taxonomic assignment based on NCBI [Taxonomy id's \(taxids\)](https://www.ncbi.nlm.nih.gov/).
 Many rCRUX functions require a path to a local taxonomizr readable sqlite database.
 This database can be built using taxonomizr's [prepareDatabase](https://www.rdocumentation.org/packages/taxonomizr/versions/0.8.0/topics/prepareDatabase) function.

 This database is **~72 GB** (as of 8/31/22) and can take several hours (overnight) to build.
-Loss of internet connection can lead to partially downloaded files and taxonomizr run errors. rCRUX can access and successfully build metabarcode references using databases stored on external drives.
+Loss of internet connection can lead to partially downloaded files and taxonomizr run errors.

 The following code can be used to build this database: